Introduction to Black Box Testing

 3. Decision Table Testing

 Whenever there are logical conditions or decision-making steps then this technique is to be used.
 These can be like if a particular condition is not satisfied then Action A should be performed, else Action B is to be performed.
 The tester needs to identify the input and actions which are to be performed based on the conditions.
 A decision table is created based on these.
-Consider an example where an odd number of vehicles are allowed only on Monday, Wednesday, Friday and Sunday, while even number vehicles are allowed on Tuesday, Thursday and Saturday.
+Consider an example where an odd number of vehicles are allowed only on Monday, Wednesday, Friday and Sunday, while even a number of vehicles are allowed on Tuesday, Thursday and Saturday.
 In this case, there are two conditions and two actions.
 Condition 1 being odd vehicles and Condition 2 being even vehicles.
 The actions being the days when these vehicles can be on the roads.
 The total number of test cases, in this case, can be four and hence the decision table can be derived accordingly.

 4. State Transition Testing